 Getaround uses the review extension to highlight a testimonial by Huffington Post:

-This is what Jira does with their ad and landing page.
+This is what Jira does with their ad and post-click landing page.

 The ad talks about project management, the tool’s agile functionality, and a free trial:

-This is the landing page users are brought to after clicking the ad:
+This is the post-click landing page visitors are brought to after clicking the ad:

-When you connect PPC ads with relevant landing pages you get higher quality scores because you get an above-average status in the landing page experience category which helps increase your ad rank.
+When you connect PPC ads with relevant post-click landing pages you get higher quality scores because you get an above-average status in the post-click landing page experience category which helps increase your ad rank.

 Let’s move onto the setup process of Google Display Network.